mlajtos/mosaic/ADD.md

 **Problem:** Golden Layout from master has a bug/feature which manifests when dragging tabs.
 After tear, the proxy is created, but the teared tab stays in the header, which is super-confusing.

 **Solution:** Version of Golden Layout is fixed to v1.5.9, which is so far the latest stable version on the NPM.

+## Tabs rendered by React

+**Problem:** Tab in Golden Layout can display only text with predefined action (close) and is hard to customize.

+**Solution:** Hijack DOM node and render there through React.